stefanosIoannou/ProblemHelper/README.md

 Closes the application

 ### Build
-`build x y z [objects] [sturdy]`
+`build x y z [x y z]*`

 This will create a fridge environment based on the dimensions used.
-The command will only output relations between position objects.
+The command will output relations between position objects, object declarations and sturdiness.
+Each triplet of positions represents a shelf. the hand object and necessary predicate are also printed.
-To output position declarations use true in place of objects.
-To output wether an item is sturdy or not use true in place of sturdy.
-By default all positions are sturdy except the bottom ones.